Jimbothemighty/VST-drag-drop-rescale/README.md

 - Boundary limits (20px from edge)
 - Screen resize enforces boundaries (although will overflow if window is smaller than element size)
 - Min / Max scale to *4 and /4

+# Running the project
+- Download code
+- Open in VSCode / Terminal
+- `npm install`
+- `npm run dev`

+# Notes
+- I ran this in host mode so it exposed over 192.168 so I could test via my phone